We will notify you as soon as new information is published.

-In vitro testing of a biotechnological product for ENS patients who need nasal tissue volume restoration
+The experiment of finding a biotechnological product for patients with ENS who need nasal tissue volume restoration continues!

 The three-component graft was populated with MSCs and placed in favorable conditions for cell growth.
 Next, the cells' condition and behavior were examined by evaluating the populated material under phase contrast and fluorescence microscopes, where we used fluorescent dyes.